Integrating RStudio Server Pro and Jupyter with PySpark

 Server Pro node.

-If the hostname and credentials are correct, Cloudera Manager will install the Cloudera Manager Agent on the RStudio Server Pro node.
+If the hostname and credentials are correct, Cloudera Manager installs the Cloudera Manager Agent on the RStudio Server Pro node.

 The Cloudera CDH parcels will then be installed on the node (this might take a couple of minutes).